The extermination of Canada's Innu people:

 place to live, and without hope for the future.

-This author volunteered for two intervals, each five years in duration,
+Thhe main author of this web site volunteered for two intervals, each five years in duration,

 at a local distress center.
 (Distress centers are called crisis centers